+1. ENGLISH COMPETENCE:

-ENGLISH COMPETENCE: EN101 OR EN103H (for the Honors Program student) with a grade of "C-" or better.
+EN101 OR EN103H (for the Honors Program student) with a grade of "C-" or better.
 Students are strongly encouraged to take EN101 or EN103H during their freshman year.
 Placement in EN100, EN101, or EN103H is based on ACT/SAT scores and high school GPAs.
 A writing sample is used to confirm placement the first week of classes.

-Students earning a grade lower than "C-" [including drops after the drop/add period noted with the grade of "W" (Withdrawal)] in EN100, EN101, or EN103H are automatically registered to repeat the course the following semester.
+Students earning a grade lower than "C-" [including drops after the drop/add period noted with the grade of "W" (Withdrawal)] in EN100, EN101, or EN103H will be required to retake the course for a better grade.

-Students earning lower than a "C-" in EN100, EN101, or EN103H following the second attempt [including drops after the drop/add period noted with grade of "W" (Withdrawal)] are placed on academic probation and automatically registered to repeat the course the following semester.
+Students earning lower than a "C-" in EN100, EN101, or EN103H following the second attempt [including drops after the drop/add period noted with grade of "W" (Withdrawal)] are placed on academic probation and will be required to repeat the course.
+Students will work with the Student Success team and advisor to determine when the class(es) will be repeated.